-The Location Embedding Supported subfield is set to 1 if the AP supports embedding of location information, based on a non-AP STA’s request, before forwarding the HLP payload carried in an UL eBCS frame to the remote destination.
-Otherwise, the subfield is set to 0.

-The Date-Time Embedding Supported subfield is set to 1 if the AP supports embedding of date and time information, based on a non-AP STA’s request, before forwarding the HLP payload carried in an UL eBC frame to the remote destination.
-Otherwise, the subfield is set to 0.

-The IP Address Embedding Supported subfield is set to 1 if the AP supports embedding of IP address information, based on a non-AP STA’s request, before forwarding the HLP payload carried in an UL eBCS frame to the remote destination.
+The Metadata Embedding Supported subfield is set to 1 if the AP supports embedding of metadata (such as location, date/time etc based on the relationship with the remote server), when a non-AP STA requests embedding, before forwarding the HLP payload carried in an UL eBCS frame to the remote destination.
 Otherwise, the subfield is set to 0.

 The Next eBCS Info frame subfield indicates the number of TBTTs until the next eBCS Info frame is transmitted.
 If the STA does not transmit eBCS Info frames, this subfield is not used.